collective/collective.jsconfiguration/README.rst

 i18n strings with their Plone products.

-Data injected in the page could be taken from whatever server side configuration setting you want (most of the time from Plone registry).
+Data injected in the page could be taken from whatever server side configuration setting you want but most of the time you want to read application configuration from the Plone registry and translations from page templates.

 How it works
 ============